 Content Marketing Specialist, teasing everyone into taking cute pictures for Instagram.
 Discovering the tech world bit by bit, and writing it all down on the agency's blog.
 Enthusiastic about everything visual.
 And sweets and dogs.

-The fifth chapter of our Start-Up Theory is also the last stop of our small adventure.
-So we’ll be rounding things up by letting you know how to best measure and analyze the data that’ll come your way via analytic tools, that we highly encourage you to use.
-Lastly, we’ve prepared a few tips on how to make the decision process a little more efficient.
+The fifth chapter of our Startup Theory is also the last stop of our series.
+So far, we’ve covered mastering the lean canvas, de-risking your business, mapping out the user success flow, and setting objectives like a pro.
+Now, we’ll be rounding things up by letting you know how to best measure and analyze the data that’ll come your way via analytic tools that we highly encourage you to use.
+We’ve also prepared a few tips on how to make the decision process a little more efficient.

-The reasoning behind this step is really easy to comprehend: successfully running a business entails always being on top of things, always being able to optimize in order to not get left behind.
-It’s a fast moving world we’re living in and being able to fully adapt is crucial.
-So it is essential to know exactly how your target audience is interacting with your startup, in order to know what changes need to be made.
+The reasoning behind this step is really easy to comprehend: successfully running a business means always being on top of things, and always being able to optimize in order to not get left behind.
+It’s a fast-moving world we’re living in, and being able to fully adapt is crucial.
+So, it is essential to know exactly how your target audience is interacting with your startup, in order to know what changes need to be made.
 Even the smallest adjustment can make a world of difference, so get used to working with details.

 One fact we find really cool about this tool is that you’re able to pick a user and have the program display every action the user performed on your website or in your app.
 Think about how we’ve discussed the importance of user segmentation in our previous articles.
 Wouldn’t it be nice to see what your customers are really up to?
 This way you can easily optimize your website and the conversion flow the users have to go through, specifically for a user segment.